 - When does it occur during your development lifecycle?
 Helpful from the implementation phase through to the maintenance phase of your lifecycle, integrated as part of your IDE and pipeline tools.

 As you can tell from this post, there’s no one perfect testing methodology — they each have their own benefits and limitations.
 A good security testing function will incorporate different methods throughout the testing or development lifecycle.

-If you and your team want to learn more about these testing methodologies, check out SafeStack Academy’s Secure Development programme.
+If you and your team want to learn more about these testing methodologies, check out SafeStack’s Secure Development program.
 We offer courses and content across a range of topics — including software testing — with new courses released every quarter.

 We also have new seminars each month, including a few in our recorded seminar catalogue where we dive into detail on topics like SAST.

 Want to know more?

 Are you ready to weave secure development into your work?
 Get started with SafeStack’s training for free.